-In light of the statistical results above, the author concludes that none of the nine definitions FCF used in the study is value relevant for the industrial sector of the U.S. This conclusion is in agreement with some of the results of prior research, specifically Penmann and Yehuda (2009) and GuruFocus.com (2013a and 2013b).
-In light of this conclusion, investors contemplating investing in the industrial sector of the U.S. should not consider free cash flow as a factor in their decision making process.
-The results of this study show that not only that FCF is not value relevant but also sales per share and earnings per share are mostly not relevant as well.
-On the other hand, book value per share and dividend per share are positively correlated with stock prices across all FCF definitions.
+In light of the statistical results above, the author concludes that none of the nine definitions FCF used in the study is value relevant for the telecommunication industry.
+This conclusion is in agreement with some of the results of prior research, specifically Penmann and Yehuda (2009) and GuruFocus.com (2013a and 2013b).
+In light of this conclusion, investors contemplating investing in the telecommunication industry should not consider free cash flow as a factor in their decision making process.
+The results of this study show that not only that FCF is not value relevant but also sales per share and earnings per share are not.
+Book value per share is positively correlated with some FCF definitions but is negatively correlated with other FCF definitions.